simonweniger/agentkit/README.md

 ## Installing

-To install Python State Machine, run this command in your terminal:
+To install Agentkit Workflow, run this command in your terminal:

 ```shell
   pip install agentkit